 - Pension contribution requirements

-Learning how to pay international employees is tricky and depends on different factors like the circumstances surrounding your entry overseas and the country you’re planning to expand into.
+Learning how to pay international employees is tricky and depends on different factors, like the circumstances surrounding your entry overseas and the country you’re planning to expand into.
 Ultimately, you need to figure out if your situation will warrant that you comply with your employees’ host country’s laws or if you can legally bypass the complexity.
-Either way, we recommend you consult a legal professional or international payroll service to help.
+Either way, we recommend you consult a legal professional or international payroll service like Rippling to help you.